Artem-Grigorash/csai_question_answering_bot/README.md

 ## Usage

 1. **Telegram Bot**
    For now we have only Telegram bot.
-You can use by https://t.me/csai_assistant_bot/
+You can use it by https://t.me/csai_assistant_bot/

 ## Contributing